Truist Financial Corporation

 TFC

-Truist Financial Corporation is a major American bank holding company operating in the national commercial banking sector.
+Truist Financial (TFC) is a major commercial bank operating in the United States.

 Investment Opinion: Should I buy TFC Today?